Career Center at Ballantyne Ridge High School

 PART I:

-22. Go to my mycollege.cpcc.edu and Log In
+19. Go to my mycollege.cpcc.edu and Log In with your CPCC email address and password you created

-24. Click the arrows where the semester is and make sure it says the semester you want (Fall 2025, Spring 2026, etc.)
+21. Click the arrows where the semester is and make sure it says the semester you want to sign up for (Summer 2026, Fall 2026, etc.)

 -